Technical assistance relating to defence-related products

 Submitting the application

-The operator must submit his/her application for an individual or global authorisation to OCEIT using the application form (French, Pdf, 456 Kb).
+Operators must submit their application for an individual or global authorisation to OCEIT using the application form.

 The application is made by mail or electronically (if the operator has previously obtained OCEIT’s approval).